1001genomes/AraPheno/README.md

 Based on Django 1.9.6

-To run the test-server move to arapheno and use the following command:
+To run the test-server use the following command to activate a virtual python environment:

 1.)
 Activate Virtual environment

 > source venv/bin/activate

 2.)
-Run Development Server
+Move to the arapheno directory and run the development server

 > ./manage runserver